OpenSourceCFDCourse/opensourcecfdcourse.github.io/_pages/course-content.md

 The course is divided into two parts:

-* Fundamentals (day 1-2) is aimed at users new to OpenFOAM and covers OpenFOAM basics.
+* Fundamentals (day 1-2) is aimed at users new to OpenFOAM and covers OpenFOAM basics and good practices.
 * Advanced (day 3-5) covers more advanced topics and is aimed at users already familiar with OpenFOAM.

 The two parts are scheduled in the same week making participation in both parts possible.
 Every day starts at 9:00 and ends at 16:30 with lunch break 12:00-13:00.
+Also, we invite you to join us for pizzas on day 1 and day 3 between 17:00-19:00.

 ## Fundamentals part
 ### Day 1 (fundamental)